sigmdel/TFT_eTouch/README_TOO.md

 #endif
 ```

-As can be seen, none are defined by default so that TFT_eTouch remains as before until either `ECOND_SPI_PORT` or `ESP32_2432S028R` is defined.
+As can be seen, none are defined by default so that TFT_eTouch remains as before until either `SECOND_SPI_PORT` or `ESP32_2432S028R` is defined.

 The [arduino](arduino/README.md) directory contains modified user configuration files for the TFT_eSPI and TFT_eTouch libraries suitable for the ESP32_2432S028R development board.

 ## 7. Configuring TFT_eTouch in PlaformIO

 The TFT_eTouch configuration file [TFT_eTouchUser.h](TFT_eTouchUser.h) can be edited as done in the Arduino IDE.
-However, it is also  possible, and arguably better, to use the usual (local) configuration file `platformio.ini` to define the new macros listed above and the other macros in [TFT_eTouchUser.h](TFT_eTouchUser.h).
+However, it is also  possible, and arguably better, to use the usual (local) configuration file `platformio.ini` to set the TFT_eTouch options.
 Do not forget to add the following build flag

 ```ini